badgateway/oauth2-client/README.md

 OAuth2 allows users to encode the `client_id` and `client_secret` either in a `Authorization: Basic` header or in the `POST` request body.

-Real-world OAuth2 servers may require one or the other, or both.
+Real-world OAuth2 servers may support one or the other, or both.
 The OAuth2 spec _requires_ that servers support the Authorization header, and don't recommend using the body.